emmaudeji/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 # 0x0E-SQL_more_queries

 ### CONCEPTS
-In this project folder, I learn about:
+In this project, I learnt about:

 - How to create a new MySQL user
 - How to manage privileges for a user to a database or table